2005 Atlantic hurricane season: Hurricane Katrina

 A tropical depression developed on August 23 from the complex interaction of a tropical wave, the mid-level remnants of Tropical Depression Ten, and a nearby upper-level trough.
 The depression became a tropical storm on August 24 and a hurricane on August 25, making landfall as a Category 1 hurricane in southeastern Florida.
 Katrina imparted about $500 million in crop and infrastructure damage to the state.
 The hurricane quickly crossed Florida and emerged into the Gulf of Mexico.
 Katrina rapidly intensified to Category 5 status early on August 28, becoming the seventh most intense Atlantic hurricane.
 Turning northward, the hurricane weakened as it approached the northern Gulf Coast.
 On August 29 at 11:10 UTC, Katrina made landfall in southeastern Louisiana as a Category 3 hurricane, with 125 mph winds, and a barometric pressure of 920 mbar; it was the third lowest pressure for a landfalling United States hurricane at the time, and fourth as of 2018.
 Katrina then crossed the Breton Sound, making a third and final landfall with 120 mph winds near Pearlington, Mississippi.
 The cyclone quickly weakened after moving inland and became extratropical over Kentucky on August 30.

-On August 27, the New Orleans National Weather Service issued an urgent weather bulletin describing potentially catastrophic impacts, comparing Katrina to Hurricane Camille of 1969.
-A day later, New Orleans mayor Ray Nagin issued the city's first-ever mandatory evacuation.
+On August 28, the New Orleans National Weather Service issued an urgent weather bulletin describing potentially catastrophic impacts, comparing Katrina to Hurricane Camille of 1969.
+That same day, New Orleans mayor Ray Nagin issued the city's first-ever mandatory evacuation.
 About 80% of the city and 83% of neighboring Jefferson Parish evacuated ahead of the storm.
 The hurricane left catastrophic damage across southern Louisiana, with more than 300,000 houses damaged or destroyed; most of these were in Orleans Parish.
 In New Orleans, storm surge breached the levees along the Gulf Intracoastal Waterway and 17th Street and London Avenue Canals, flooding about 80% of the city.
 Portions of the city remained underwater for 43 days.
 The Mississippi and Alabama coastlines also suffered catastrophic damage from the storm's 30 ft storm surge, with very few structures remaining on the coast of the former.
 Across the region, the hurricane flooded and ruined about 350,000 vehicles.
 About 2.4 million people lost access to clean drinking water.
 Katrina also spawned an outbreak of 62 tornadoes across the eight states in the eastern United States.